 I am a graduate of the Ontario College of Art and Design University in Toronto.
 My previous career included magazine art direction, graphic design, and illustration.
-I appreciate the power and dynamics that graphic design and illustration brings to my techniques and styles of fine art painting.
-I am also a decades long member of Artisans’ Attic Gallery & Gifts, an artisans’ cooperative with 9 other fantastically creative professional artists.
+I appreciate the power and dynamics that graphic design and illustration bring to my techniques and styles of fine art watercolour and acrylic painting.

 I have more recently started painting with acrylics and it has offered me an all new freedom in technique, subject matter and location.
 Many of my acrylic landscape paintings are a result of my ‘plein air’ (on location) painting trips to the far northern regions in Ontario.
 Sitting on that rugged shoreline while painting the surrounding breathtaking scenery is a dream come true.
-Abstract paintings are also a passion of mine enabling me to play with colour, form and patterning with wild abandon that acrylics allow.
+Painting abstracts is also a passion of mine enabling me to play with colour, form and patterning with wild abandon that the acrylics allow.